Notice of Pre-AIA or AIA Status

 transmit information … to the mobile terminal device by using the communication device … in response to a transmission request from the mobile terminal device (Par 24, The mobile terminal 4 may be provided by a smartphone or a tablet having a web browser.
 The center device 2, the vehicle system 3, and the mobile terminal 4 are configured to be communicable with one another via a communication network 5.
 Par 32, In a case where the user updates the application program of the ECU 16 from outside of the vehicle, the user can input operation [request] while checking various screens related to the update of the application program on the mobile terminal 4 [outside the vehicle], and perform the procedure related to the update of the application program.
 That is, the user can properly use the on-board display 17 inside the vehicle and use the mobile terminal 4 from outside of the vehicle, and can perform procedure related to the update of the application program.)

-Therefore, it would have been obvious for one of the ordinary skill in the art before the effective filing date of the claimed invention to add transmitting information on first progress among the plurality of types of progress [to the mobile terminal device] by using the communication device; and transmitting information on second progress different from the first progress among the plurality of types of progress [to the mobile terminal device] by using the communication device in response to a transmission request [from the mobile terminal device], as conceptually seen from the teaching of Wehrman, into that of Ogawa because this modification can help visualize update process and installation process of the software program of the control device [e.g. ECU] in vehicle to inform the user of the progress status in order to improve performance, enhancing safety and adding new features for the vehicles.
+Therefore, it would have been obvious for one of the ordinary skill in the art before the effective filing date of the claimed invention to add to transmit information on second progress different from the first progress among the plurality of types of progress [to the mobile terminal device] by using the communication device in response to a transmission request [from the mobile terminal device], wherein the second progress is a current progress of the installation process or the update data download process prior to completion, as conceptually seen from the teaching of Chun, into that of Ogawa and Ikeda because this modification can help visualize software update downloading process of the software program of the control device [e.g. ECU] in vehicle to inform the user of the progress status in order to complete the downloading in case it’s failed or incomplete by resuming at which point it’s failed.

-Neither Ogawa nor Wehrman specifically teaches, however Kiyama teaches to acquire a plurality of types of progress in a process of updating software of the control device (Fig 3 and a plurality of types of progress status 512 and par 51, The status 512 is information indicating how much the update case specified by the update case ID 510 has progressed in the vehicle 200 specified by the VIN 511.
+None of Ogawa, Ikeda and Chun specifically teaches, however Kiyama teaches to acquire a plurality of types of progress in a process of updating software of the control device (Fig 3 and a plurality of types of progress status 512 and par 51, The status 512 is information indicating how much the update case specified by the update case ID 510 has progressed in the vehicle 200 specified by the VIN 511.
 The status 512 manages a progress status of an update case on the basis of a state such as whether or not the downloading of update software has been completed, whether or not the permission of installation has been obtained from a user (whether or not installation is being currently performed), or whether or not installation has been completed.
 Par 5-6, According to an aspect of the present invention, there is provided a software update system that manages updating of software of a control device mounted on a vehicle and there is provided a server that manages updating of software of a control device mounted on a vehicle, the server including an update software distribution unit that distributes update software for updating the software of the control device to the vehicle.)

-Therefore, it would have been obvious for one of the ordinary skill in the art before the effective filing date of the claimed invention to add acquiring a plurality of types of progress in a process of updating software of the control device, as conceptually seen from the teaching of Kiyama, into that of Ogawa and Wehrman because this modification can help update the software program of the control device in vehicle using a software update server with progress status indication in order to improve performance, enhancing safety and adding new features for the vehicles.
+Therefore, it would have been obvious for one of the ordinary skill in the art before the effective filing date of the claimed invention to add acquiring a plurality of types of progress in a process of updating software of the control device, as conceptually seen from the teaching of Kiyama, into that of Ogawa, Ikeda and Chun because this modification can help update the software program of the control device in vehicle using a software update server with progress status indication in order to improve performance, enhancing safety and adding new features for the vehicles.

-Therefore, it would have been obvious for one of the ordinary skill in the art before the effective filing date of the claimed invention to add transmitting the information on the second progress to the communication instrument when the transmission request is received from the communication instrument before an update process for the software is completed, as conceptually seen from the teaching of Kiyama, into that of Wehrman because this modification can help update the software program of the control device in vehicle using a software update server with progress status indication in order to improve performance, enhancing safety and adding new features for the vehicles.
+Therefore, it would have been obvious for one of the ordinary skill in the art before the effective filing date of the claimed invention to add transmitting the information on the second progress to the communication instrument when the transmission request is received from the communication instrument before an update process for the software is completed, as conceptually seen from the teaching of Kiyama, into that of Ogawa, Ikeda and Chun because this modification can help update the software program of the control device in vehicle using a software update server with progress status indication in order to improve performance, enhancing safety and adding new features for the vehicles.

-As per Claim 4.
-Wehrman does not specifically teach, however Kiyama teaches of the vehicle according to claim 1, wherein the display device is configured to notify an occupant of the vehicle about the plurality of types of progress.
+As per Claim 4, none of Ogawa, Ikeda and Chun specifically teaches, however Kiyama teaches of the vehicle according to claim 1, wherein the display device is configured to notify an occupant of the vehicle about the plurality of types of progress.
 (Par 51, The status 512 is information indicating how much the update case specified by the update case ID 510 has progressed in the vehicle 200 specified by the VIN 511.
 The status 512 manages a progress status of an update case on the basis of a state such as whether or not the downloading of update software has been completed, whether or not the permission of installation has been obtained from a user (whether or not installation is being currently performed), or whether or not installation has been completed.
 Par 67-68, Here, the update information display unit 232 confirms update contents with reference to the update software which is downloaded from the telematics center 100 in step S605 of FIG. 4 and is stored in the storage device 215.
 The confirmed update contents are output to the input and output device 234 of the navigation terminal 230 and are displayed on the screen thereof, the user is notified of updating.
 Further, at this time, choices regarding whether to permit updating are displayed together on the screen, and the user is caused to select any choice in the input and output device 234.)

-Therefore, it would have been obvious for one of the ordinary skill in the art before the effective filing date of the claimed invention to add notifying an occupant of the vehicle about the plurality of types of progress, as conceptually seen from the teaching of Kiyama, into that of Wehrman because this modification can help update the software program of the control device in vehicle using a software update server with progress status indication in order to improve performance, enhancing safety and adding new features for the vehicles.
+Therefore, it would have been obvious for one of the ordinary skill in the art before the effective filing date of the claimed invention to add notifying an occupant of the vehicle about the plurality of types of progress, as conceptually seen from the teaching of Kiyama, into that of Ogawa, Ikeda and Chun because this modification can help update the software program of the control device in vehicle using a software update server with progress status indication in order to improve performance, enhancing safety and adding new features for the vehicles.

 Re Claim 5, it is the method claim, having similar limitations of claim 1.
 Thus, claim 5 is also rejected